keentux/unified-kernel-image-tool/README.md

 OPTIONS:
   -n|--name:        Extension's name
-  -p|--packages:    List of packages to install into the extension -f|--format:      Extension format (squashfs by default) -t|--type:        Type of the extension (dir, raw) -u|--uki:         Path to the referenced UKI (dedicated exetnsion)
+  -p|--packages:    List of packages to install into the extension -m|--modules:     List of dracut modules to install into the extension -f|--format:      Extension format (squashfs by default) -t|--type:        Type of the extension (dir, raw) -u|--uki:         Path to the referenced UKI (dedicated exetnsion)